VirtusLab/git-machete/docs/source/cli/slide-out.rst

 --no-interactive-rebase                           If updating by rebase, run ``git rebase`` in non-interactive mode (without ``-i/--interactive`` flag).
                                                   Not allowed if updating by merge.

+--removed-from-remote                             Slide out managed branches whose remote tracking branches have been deleted and that have no downstreams.
+                                                  In other words, this deletes all branches except:

+                                                      * those that are unmanaged,
+                                                      * those that have no remote tracking branch set (unpushed),
+                                                      * those whose remote tracking branches still exist (not deleted remotely),
+                                                      * those that have at least one downstream (child) branch.

 **Environment variables:**